natelaclaire/cis334/class-15/15-1-intro-to-design-patterns.md

 * And a few others to help you structure your final project and future apps

 The goal isn’t memorizing every pattern.
 The goal is recognizing problems you can solve with patterns you know.

 ---

-## **Patterns in the Context of Your Final Project**

-Your final project will benefit directly from the patterns we cover.
-Even adding one or two can make your code easier to expand later.
-Think about:

-* How reusable your database layer is
-* Whether your form handlers share behavior
-* How you load and manage user-defined objects
-* How cleanly your application responds to changes in state

-Patterns give you a shared vocabulary for those decisions.

----